MiyamotoAkira/website/_posts/2015-08-31-no-factory.md

 ### The Basics

 I dislike boilerplate code.
-Every single piece of code that you need to write because the langugage forces you to do it, not because it helps solving your problem is a waste of time.
+Every single piece of code that you need to write because the language forces you to do it, not because it helps solving your problem is a waste of time.
 Why should you be using time creating boilerplate code, when you could have finished the issue at hand?
 On the Toyota original Lean process all that boilerplate is Muda.
 And should be eliminated.
 Sometimes IDE tools allow you to easily create that boilerplate.
 But still, is a waste that you need to mantain.
 Ideally, that boilerplate shouldn't exist.

 That is one of the reasons why I love Python and one of the reasons of my current love for functional programming.
 Most boilerplate gone.
 Python is just an elegant language that doesn't try to be on your way.
 Compared to Java or C#, there is so little waste, so few unnecesary constructs.
 Same with Clojure.